lukaszmakuch/rosmaro-tools/README.md

 }
 ```

-As soon as the number of nodes grows, writing this by hand may be cumbersome. `rosmaro-cli` solves this problem by utilizing a directory-based convention.
+As soon as the number of nodes grows, writing this by hand may be cumbersome. `rosmaro-tools` solves this problem by utilizing a directory-based convention.

 Instead of manually building the `bindings` object, we create a directory which structure reflects the hierarchy of nodes of our graph:
 ```